-Johanna Mossberg, you’re Focus Area Manager for the area of Fossil Free Transport at RISE Research Institutes of Sweden, as well as an Associate Senior Lecturer at Luleå University of Technology (LTU).
 Why should we make biofuels from the forest’s residual products?
-“We have to in order to meet the climate goals.
+“We have to in order to meet the climate goals." says Johanna Mossberg, Focus Area Manager for the area of Fossil Free Transport at RISE Research Institutes of Sweden, as well as Associate Senior Lecturer at Luleå University of Technology (LTU).

 What technologies are in focus when it comes to producing biofuels from forest residuals?

 "In simple terms, three paths are being researched with the aim of scaling up the technologies, demonstrating them and making them more cost-effective.
 The first one is thermochemical conversion, which is about using temperature and pressure to convert biomass into syngas or bio-oil, which can then be used to make biofuels.
 The second path is known as the ‘sugar platform’, and entails extracting sugar from cellulose using biochemical processes.
 The sugar is then refined into alcohols like ethanol.
 Then there’s the lignin path where, for example, lignin is separated from residuals from pulp production, made into bio-oil and then upgraded into different biofuels."